Guide to taking your bike on an aeroplane

 Expect to replace this product after a period of regular use, depending on wear and tear of typical handling.

-We know it would help to have bike pictograms and "CTC bike bag" printed onto them, but have not yet located any supplier who will print on a bag this heavy - only thin plastic and we will not compromise on thickness.
+We know it would help to have bike pictograms and ‘CTC bike bag’ printed on the big, but have not yet located any supplier who will print on a bag this heavy – only thin plastic and we will not compromise on thickness.

-Have you used a CTC Bike Bag recently or had problems using a CTC Bike Bag when travelling by plane?
+Have you used a CTC Bike Bag recently or had problems using one when travelling by plane?
 Please let us know your experience by using the comments box below.

 Top tips for taking your bike on a plane

 - Read and print out a copy of your chosen airline’s policy on the carriage of cycles (this is normally under ‘sporting equipment’ on the airline’s website).

 - Note their packaging requirements – all airlines now insist on bicycles being packaged for transit.
 Bags specifically for bikes are available from various retailers.
 They vary in design, from fabric zip-ups to hard-case plastic boxes, and also heavy-duty polythene bags (many people prefer these because baggage handlers are more likely to respect a bike if they can see what it is).